expo/expo/docs/pages/accounts/working-together.md

 ## Adding Members

-You can invite new members to your Personal Account, or any account you administrate, from the [Members page under Settings](https://expo.io/dashboard/[account]/settings/members).
-You can only add existing Expo users as a member, you can direct them to [https://expo.io/signup](https://expo.io/signup) if they don't have an account yet.
+You can invite new members to your Personal Account, or any account you administrate, from the [Members page](https://expo.io/dashboard/[account]/settings/members) in your dashboard.
+You can only add users with Expo accounts as members; you can direct them to [https://expo.io/signup](https://expo.io/signup) if they don't have an account yet.

 > When adding new developers to your projects, who are publishing updates or create new builds, make sure to add the [`owner`](../../versions/latest/config/app/#owner) property to your project app manifest.